bgerrard5392/UFOs/README.md

 ## Summary
+One drawback of this design is that the search criteria must match exactly to the data.
+For example, when the search criteria "ca" is entered there are many results, but if "CA" is entered, then no results populate.
+It also may be a good idea to add examples or a key of shape examples, as this criteria is not as clear as a date, city or state.

+Two recommendations I would make for further development would be:
+1) All of the sightings in our data are from the US, so I would remove that search criteria and replace it with duration.
+People interested in UFO sightings would probably like to see if the durations in certain areas are similar to one another, and how the duration in one location or on a specific date vary from other locations and dates.
+2) Another development I would look into, is making the text entered different than the example text.
+This way you still have the example text if you would like to enter another search criteria, but you still identify the criteria you have already entered.
+Currently all the text looks the same when entered, so it can be difficult to know what the results are filtered on.

 The average temperatures between December and June differ by only 4 degrees (75 degrees in June and 71 in December).
 There is very little fluctuation between the two which leads me to believe that both months are safe to run the shop.
 In summary, the weather in December and June exhibit similar behavior - the high points in December are relatively close to the weather experienced in June but the low points are significantly lower in December.

 ## Additional Queries